slackalaxy/crux-ports/README.md

 my own scripts, workarounds, as well as more unconventional stuff all go in the zone. **This repo is not at portdb.**
 * [zone.httpup](https://raw.githubusercontent.com/slackalaxy/crux-ports/main/zone/zone.httpup)
 * [zone.pub](https://raw.githubusercontent.com/slackalaxy/crux-ports/main/zone/zone.pub)

+### zzz
+These are "sleeping" ports.
+These I no longer use, but I put them here just in case.
+There have neither a `.footprint` nor `.signature`.